indularm/clustering/README.md

 We'll be using a library known as SOMPY created by Vahid Moosavi.

-The github repository for SOMPY library : https://github.com/sevamoo/SOMPY
+The github repository for SOMPY library : https://github.com/sevamoo/SOMPY.
+Download the whole file and install it using the setup.py file.